gkotian/gkotian.github.io/travels/_posts/2010-05-29-moving-up-the-coast.md

 well-known party place, and every hotel I went to was packed.
 I was told that this is the case every weekend, and I'd have better luck finding accomodation in the nearby town of Sua.
 Having no other alternative, I came to Sua, which in comparison was much more relaxed and peaceful.

-Finding a decent place to spend the night was also much easier here.
+I found a decent place to spend the night quite easily, kept my bags in the room and went to one of many beachside bars to sip on a cocktail.
+It was a relaxing end to an otherwise tiring day.